-A betting history from my wisdom of crowds methodology contains 1,521 wagers (from the 2015/16 football season) showing a profit over turnover to level stakes of 0.76%.
-How do I know whether this represents a par, lucky or unlucky performance?
+A betting history from my Wisdom of Crowds methodology that I will use in this article contains 1,521 bets and shows a profit over turnover to level stakes of 0.76%.
+But how do I know whether this represents a par, lucky or unlucky performance?

 The first step is to compare this to expectation.
 Implicit in the methodology is the estimation, for each bet, of the fair betting odds and consequently the amount of value expectation held.
 For example, for fairly priced odds of 2.00, a published betting price of 2.10 would offer me a value expectation of 5% or 1.05 (calculated by 2.10/2.00).

 A fair price of 2.00 implies a win probability of 50%.
 If I win 50 out of 100 such bets, making a profit of €1.10 for each, whilst losing 50 bets for a loss of -€1 each, my net profit is $5 (or 5% of a €100 turnover).
 Similarly, published odds of 3.50 for a fair price of 3.00 would hold a value expectation of 16.67%.
 The table below shows the selections my betting system identified.

 *Pinnacle odds with the margin removed

 For a complete betting history it is easy enough to determine the overall value expectation and the expected profit as you simply calculate the average.
 For my history of 1,521 bets, this was 4.04%, implying that if my betting system was behaving exactly as I had predicted, my expected profit would have been €61.45 from €1,521 wagered.